Truman Track: Beach access controversy

 In July 2019, a four-tonne block of Eocene sandstone sheared off an overhang and landed near the visitor stairway, and the track leading to the beach was closed for geotechnical assessment.
 The assessment determined that while the rest of the sandstone overhang was not about to fall, the cliff had natural weaknesses and could well gradually collapse over time.
 "Risk-taking" visitors had been observed crossing the safety fence to take selfies under the remains of the overhang.
 Although it was a significant geological feature and a registered site, the consultant's report recommended that the overhang be removed, ideally by hand in small blocks rather than by explosives which could cause further damage.
 The Department of Conservation (DOC) decided hand removal was unrealistic.
 After an independent assessment found water seepage and cracks in the cliff, DOC determined that the overhang was a significant public safety risk.
 In August 2019 a geotechnical firm used explosives in drilled holes to bring down around 70 tonnes of rock.

 A subsequent geotechnical report found that the explosives had fractured the remaining cliff, which was revealed to be weaker than when first examined and still posed a danger to the public.
 Subsequent criticism of DOC's actions by conservation groups such as the Federated Mountain Clubs prompted an internal review, and an admission that there was insufficient consultation, and signage and barriers should have been used instead of removing the overhang completely.
 No geotechnical assessment of the overhang's safety had been done before building stairs and a small viewing platform underneath it.

 On 28 June 2021 two further sandstone blocks fell off the "remediated" overhang, so stairway access to the beach was closed off indefinitely and warning signs were installed.
-A geotechnical assement after the rockfall found there was an unsupported one-tonne boulder poised above the track, and an increased chance of rockfall.
+A geotechnical assessment after the rockfall found there was an unsupported one-tonne boulder poised above the track, and an increased chance of rockfall.
 Having been accused of a 'blast now, think later' mentality, DOC was then accused of being overly cautious for not removing the rock and restoring beach access.
 Others argued that the beach was intrinsically dangerous, with rogue waves and other dangerous cliffs and overhangs, and visitor infrastructure should be removed.